-The seventeenth century, with its political, religious and social upheavals, was rife with hypocrisy, and it was perfectly understood that public and private frameworks shaped it.
-Much of it was to do with public and private identities.
-As I have identified before in greater detail, the rhetoric of the early Stuart kings was rich with declarations for public behaviour and transparancy, but their actions contradicted their words.
+The seventeenth century, with its political, religious and social upheavals, was rife with hypocrisy, shaped by public and private identities.
+As I have identified before, the early Stuart kings spoke of public behaviour and transparancy but acted very differently.

-Other significant cases were notable around the time of the English Civil War, when any number of factors could have required the taking and changing of allegiances between the King and the Parliamentary army.
-But the cases we note are not those of the laymen, compelled by force or torture to change sides, but those who leapt upon the public bandwagon to denounce what they were leaving behind.
+Other significant cases were notable around the time of the English Civil War, when a number of factors could prompt a change of allegiance between the king and the parliamentary army.
+But the cases we note are not necessarily those compelled by force or torture, but those who leapt upon the public bandwagon to denounce what they left behind.

-Cavalier-turned-Parliamentarian Thomas May (1595-1650) was irked that he was not receiving the literary recognition which he believed that he deserved, and so switched to Parliament at the outset of the Civil War.
-Thereafter he was involved in some of the most troublesome publications, including The History of the Parliament, and, of particular controversy, the King’s Cabinet Opened, Charles’ private correspondence.
-These letters, it seems, were not enough fuel for the fire, and May was involved in writing a commentary, hoping to use them as evidence in a condemning case against the King.
+Thomas May (1595-1650) was irked at not receiving the literary recognition he felt he deserved and so switched to the parliamentary cause at the outset of the Civil War.
+Thereafter, he was involved in some of the most troublesome publications, including The History of the Parliament, and Charles’s private correspondence, The King’s Cabinet Opened.

 ‘Tom May’s Death’

-Andrew Marvell took particular exception to May’s actions and singles him out for a literary assault in a savage satire celebrating his death.
-One of the reasons why reading Marvell’s ‘Horatian Ode’ (1650) is less straightforward than many would like is due to this poem, which was written shortly afterwards.
+Andrew Marvell took particular exception to May’s actions and singles him out in a savage satire that celebrates his death.
+One of the reasons why Marvell’s famous ‘Horatian Ode’ (1650) is less straightforward than many would like is due to this poem, which followed shortly afterwards.
 ‘Tom May’s Death’ embraces royalism, if for no other reason, purely to oppose May.

-It really is quite colourful.
-Marvell adopts the voice of Ben Jonson to announce a coroners’ verdict from a colloquium of old great poets: that May died from his own sword up his own arse.
-The insults run thick and fast: May is a ‘gazette-writer’; of ‘most servile wit and mercenary pen’; a ‘Malignant poet and historian both’; a ‘base man, first prostituted’.
+Marvell adopts the voice of Ben Jonson to announce a coroners’ verdict from a colloquium of old great poets: that May died from his own sword up his own rear.
+The insults run thick and fast: May is a ‘gazette-writer’ of ‘most servile wit and mercenary pen’, a ‘Malignant poet and historian both’, a ‘base man, first prostituted’.

-But if these poems are private, who do they speak to?
-Who do they answer to?
-Nobody but oneself.
-How is hypocrisy quite the same thing if, over time, beliefs readily change, and there is no immediate and straightforward crossing of values in the public domain?
+If these poems are private, they speak and answer to nobody.
+Hypocrisy is not the same where there is no immediate and straightforward crossing of values in the public domain.

 Chameleons and Dark Corners

-Marvell’s new biography, The Chameleon, written by Nigel Smith, has been attracting some public attention back towards the great poet.
+Nigel Smith’s new biography of Andrew Marvell, The Chameleon, has brought attention back towards the great poet.
 We get a shy, possibly regressive, and quite volatile Marvell.
-It breaks us out of the mould of the impeccable man remembered for some of the most beautiful and memorable lyric poems ever written.
+It breaks us out of the mould of the ‘metaphysical’ poet remembered for his beautiful and often difficult lyrics.